OmegaStator/EzADB/README.md

 ## Known issues

-- adb_package_list can only list system packages (migth be because of my test device)
-- ~~Clearscreen is using the windows shell variant "cls", as a temporary fix, you can change "cls" to "clear" in EzADB.py~~ fixed since 24/02/25
+- ~~Clearscreen is using the windows shell variant "cls", as a temporary fix, you can change "cls" to "clear" in EzADB.py~~ Fixed since 24/02/25
-- 25/07/25 : on linux, every command sends error 13 permission denied, system version of android-tools and scrcpy will be required
+- ~~25/07/25 : on linux, every command sends error 13 permission denied, system version of android-tools and scrcpy will be required~~ Fixed since 05/11/25

 ## Licenses